This article will help you:

 Understand the Govern interface

-You can access the Govern panel—along with Sources & Destinations—from the bottom of the left-hand rail.
-Access your project settings under Settings > Projects.
+You can access the Govern panel—along with data sources and data destinations—by clicking and selecting it from the drop-down.
+Access your project settings under Org Settings > Projects.

 To begin, select the project you wish to work in from the project selector drop-down menu at the top of the Govern panel.